sveinungkb/android-apk-info/README.md

 * \# methods (useful for monitoring the magical 65k dex limit)
 * \# classes

+## How?
+Run this script in any folder containing one or more .apk files.

 ### Result (normal mode):

     user$ apk-stats.sh